ChelzyGraXel/Spotify2023/README.md

 ![image](https://github.com/user-attachments/assets/c301b316-380f-403c-bcca-ee868bcb1be8)
 ___
 #### STEP 4: Convert Necessary Columns' Data Type
-As I proceed to code the basic descriptive statistics, I noticed that the data type for 'streams', 'in_deezer_playlists', and 'in_shazam_charts' is object.
+As I proceeded to code the basic descriptive statistics, I noticed that the data type for 'streams,' 'in_deezer_playlists,' and 'in_shazam_charts' is an object.
 In this case, the object is immutable, so it is highly recommended that it is converted first to float data type.
 How do we do that?

 ```python
 # Convert necessary columns from "object" to "float"